 When we think of giant pandas, we think of lovely black and white bears.
 They are cute and have many fans all over the world.
 But do you really know pandas?
-The following are 13 fascinating facts to help you know more about them.
+The following are 15 interesting giant panda facts to help you know more about them.

-Giant pandas can't stand and do kung fu moves like Po in Kungfu Panda.
-But they are good tree climbers.
+Giant pandas are good tree climbers.
 They can climb trees from 7 months old.